calwoodford/anki_decks/expressjs/expressjs.md

 <details><summary><b>Answer</b></summary>
 <p>

-Not an async function.
+It isn't an async function.
 The `await` keyword can only be used inside an async function.

 </p>